On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

 where $\operatorname{vol}$ is the volume measure on $M$.
 The inequality follows from $\underline{\mu} d\!\operatorname{vol} \leq \mu$. \end{proof}

-However, in a non compact setting, a probability measure such that $\log(\mu)$ is bounded from below does not exist.
-The question of formulating a condition implying a Polyak-Lojasiewicz inequality in the euclidean space remains an open question.
+However, in a non-compact setting, a probability measure such that $\log(\mu)$ is bounded from below does not exist.
+The question of formulating a condition implying a Polyak-Lojasiewicz inequality in the Euclidean space therefore remains an open question.

+A crucial point in proving global convergence of a gradient flow that satisfies a local and partial PL inequality is to ensure that the constant $\lambda(\mu(t))$ is well-defined and does not deteriorate too rapidly along the curve $\mu(t)$.
+In the next section, we show that $\lambda$ can be taken constant if the flow is sufficiently regular for all time.

-\subsection{Exponential convergence for globally regular data}
+\subsection{Exponential Convergence for Globally Regular Data}

-First we start with a stability result, where regularity of the density implies a global Polyak-Lojasiewicz inequallity.
+First, we begin with a stability result, where the regularity of the density $\mu_t$ over time implies a global Polyak-Lojasiewicz inequality.